About us

 Be Great Fitness: transforming how adults in care homes get active.

-Bailey was recognised for his work with Be Great Fitness, when he was awarded the Outstanding Service to Sport & Physical Activity Award at the Lincolnshire Sport & Physical Awards 2025.
+Bailey was recognised for his work with Be Great Fitness, when he was awarded the Outstanding Service to Sport & Physical Activity Award, sponsored by the Fitness Group, at the Lincolnshire Sport & Physical Awards 2025.

 Overcoming Barriers to Movement